 Categories

-- Citi Double Cash® Card: This card is ideal for individuals seeking straightforward, flat-rate cash back on all purchases or those looking to pay down existing debt with a balance transfer offer.
+- Citi Double Cash® Card excels for users seeking straightforward, flat-rate cash back on all purchases or those looking to take advantage of its introductory offer for balance transfers.

 Redemption

-- Citi Double Cash® Card: This card provides simple cash back rewards, which you can redeem as a statement credit, direct deposit, or check.
+Citi Double Cash® Card: This card offers straightforward cash back that can be redeemed as a statement credit, direct deposit, or check.
+It's designed for simplicity, providing a consistent return on spending without the need to navigate complex travel portals or transfer partners.

 Travel Perks